 To understand your target audience, you can research your local market to get a better sense of where there is demand.
 Try looking in associated forums like Facebook groups to see what types of photographers people are looking to hire as well as a ballpark of the budget people have.

-Similarly, a wedding photographer should join relevant local event planning groups on social media to build connections and promote their wedding photography services.
+For example, a wedding photographer should join relevant local event planning groups on social media to build connections and promote their wedding photography services.
 Keep in mind that a wedding photographer often has to travel to a location to shoot the wedding, and make sure to factor it into your project estimates.

 While a target audience looks different for everyone, it’s important for your photography business to have a few areas of specialty that help build up credibility and steadily bring in clients.